samorogu/notes/masteringReact/README.md

 ```
 .
-Nex we can type in the terminal `heroku open` and
+Nex we can type in the terminal `heroku open` and a web page will open with an error that we will deal in the next section

+#### Viewing logs

+In heroku we can view the logs but it is better to use  `heroku logs` and we can see why  our aplication failed.
+We need to go to default folder and set the adress the db adres on our mongodb database in mongodb atlas.
+For not having to store public keys we will define enviroment variables from the terminal